grafana/tanka/docs/docs/jsonnet/main.md

 # main.jsonnet

-The most important file is called `main.jsonnet`, because this is where Tanka invokes the Jsonnet compiler on.
+The most important file is called `main.jsonnet`, because this is where Tanka invokes the Jsonnet compiler.
 Every single line of Jsonnet, including imports, functions and whatnot is then evaluated until a single, very big JSON object is left.
 This object is returned to Tanka and includes all of your Kubernetes manifests